 Biodiversity Matters is an Arid Lands Environment Centre initiative to increase community participation in land management and biodiversity conservation activities.

-Biodiversity Matters engages private landholders, indigenous land managers, pastoralists, park rangers and scientists to identify conservation priorities and land management needs in Central Australia.
+Biodiversity Matters has engaged private landholders, indigenous land managers, pastoralists, park rangers and scientists to identify conservation priorities and land management needs in Central Australia.

-The Biodiversity Matters program includes informational sessions and hands-on field trips, where participants learn about local biodiversity issues and participate in conservation activities including flora and fauna research, weed removal, fencing and other activities as needed.
+The Biodiversity Matters program has included informational sessions and hands-on field trips, where participants learn about local biodiversity issues and participate in conservation activities including flora and fauna research, weed removal, fencing and other activities as needed.

-With funding cuts to organising body ALEC, there isn't an organised Biodiversity Matters program of activities in 2017.
-ALEC is still working with partners to develop activities on an as-needs basis and these opportunities are promoted via the Biodiversity Matters Facebook page and email list.
+ALEC is working with partners to develop activities on an as-needs basis and these opportunities are promoted via the Biodiversity Matters Facebook page and email list.

 Register your interest in receiving email notifications of upcoming Biodiversity Matters activities by emailing [email protected]